csparpa/pyowm/docs/guidelines.md

 + Never try to forecast/presume the ways the library clients will use the data.

++ Design decision: for the moment, we admittedly don't support the following OWM web API features regarding endpoints invocation:

+   * specification of metric/imperial units - the library itself provides this capability
+   * specification of output locale: unsupported at the moment
+   * specification of output format (XML, HTML, ...) - the library itself provides this capability, but only limited to XML and JSON as HTML is presentation-oriented and therefore less suitable for data markup
+   * specification of JSONP callbacks - only applies to Javascript codes

 + The JSON documents that come into the OWM web API responses' payloads does not show a uniform structure: this means that for API endpoints returning similar data, different JSON structuring of these data must be expected and therefore